mdelapenya/jenkins-integration-portlet/README.md

 <img title="Jenkins Integration Portlet" src="https://github.com/mdelapenya/jenkins-integration-portlet/raw/master/images/jenkins-integration-portlet-001.png" />
 <img title="Jenkins Integration Portlet Configuration" src="https://github.com/mdelapenya/jenkins-integration-portlet/raw/master/images/jenkins-integration-portlet-002.png" />

+## Configuration

+There is a properties files under 'docroot/WEB-INF/src/com/liferay/ci/http' named *connection.properties*.
+This file contains some properties with empty values for connecting to your Jenkins server, even if it is under a web server with Basic Authentication.
+You can extend that file with the *-ext* name convention, creating a *connection-ext.properties*, where you will put custom values for your application.

 ## v.1.0.0

 * Supports Basic Http Authentication